Morgan Stanley profit more than doubles, beating estimates

 Morgan Stanley, ranked No. 2 globally in mergers-and-acquisitions, benefited from a strong equities market in the quarter.
 Advisory revenue rose 26 percent to $418 million.

-(Reporting by Lauren Tara LaCapra and Tanya Agrawal; Editing by Ted Kerr and Jonathan Oatis)
+(Reporting by Lauren Tara LaCapra and Tanya Agrawal; Editing by Dan Wilchins, Ted Kerr, Jonathan Oatis and Richard Chang)